Serrivomer schmidti

 Serrivomer schmidti is an eel in the family Serrivomeridae (sawtooth eels).
 It was described by Marie-Louise Bauchot in 1953.
 It is a marine, deep water-dwelling eel which is known from the eastern and western Atlantic Ocean, including Cape Verde, Senegal, the Gulf of Guinea, and Brazil.
 It is known to dwell at a depth range of 0 to 2000 m.
 Males can reach a maximum total length of 65.7 cm, but more commonly reach a TL of 34 cm.

 The diet of S. schmidti consists of small bony fish and crustaceans.
 It is not of commercial interest to fisheries.

-Etyomology
+Etymology

 Although not identified by name, it was probably named in honor of biologist Johannes Schmidt (1877-1933), who led the Dana fishery research cruises of which during the type specimen was collected.
 He is also director of the Carlsberg Laboratory.